Artificial intelligence in fiction: Dystopian

 The researcher Duncan Lucas writes (in 2002) that humans are worried about the technology they are constructing, and that as machines started to approach intellect and thought, that concern becomes acute.
 He calls the early 20th century dystopian view of AI in fiction the "animated automaton", naming as examples the 1931 film Frankenstein, the 1927 Metropolis, and the 1920 play R.U.R.
 A later 20th century approach he names "heuristic hardware", giving as instances 2001 a Space Odyssey, Do Androids Dream of Electric Sheep?, The Hitchhiker's Guide to the Galaxy, and I, Robot.
 Lucas considers also the films that illustrate the effect of the personal computer on science fiction from 1980 onwards with the blurring of the boundary between the real and the virtual, in what he calls the "cyborg effect".
 He cites as examples Neuromancer, The Matrix, The Diamond Age, and Terminator.
 Isabella Hermann suggests that "science-fictional AI as humanoid robots or conscious machines distracts from current risks of AI in the real world and may rather be interpreted as a reflection of societal issues beyond technology".

 The film director Ridley Scott has focused on AI throughout his career, and it plays an important part in his films Prometheus, Blade Runner, and the Alien franchise.

+Fujiko Fujio's manga and anime franchise Doraemon depicts many futuristic gadgets and their consequences if used the wrong way.
+The anime movie Doraemon: Nobita's Sky Utopia, released in 2023, depicts a scientist named Dr. Ray who builds a mind manipulation device to control the population of Paradapia, a fake utopia.